Alexisbol/ada-template-website/Beatrice.md

 analysis.
 </p>

-<p><b>In Fig.2, we want to</b> visually assess co-movement and whether the 10Y behaves like a smoother, expectation-based version of policy stance.</p>
+<p>In Fig.2, we want to visually assess co-movement and whether the 10Y behaves like a smoother, expectation-based version of policy stance.</p>

 <div class="figure-block">
   <div id="fig02" style="width:100%; height:520px;"></div>